Tupescript Blogs

 Real-World Insights and Best Practices

-• Integrate with ORM Tools: When working with databases, use ORM tools like TypeORM or Sequelize that support TypeScript.
-This provides additional safety layers for database interactions.
+• Integrate with ORM Tools: When working with databases, integrate TypeScript with ORM tools like TypeORM or Sequelize.
+These tools offer dedicated TypeScript support, which makes database interactions safer and more intuitive.

 Conclusion